Lifeguard recertification is a review class designed to help you update your skills. Now, who should take this class?

 The participant should tread water for 2 minutes with their hands placed underneath their armpits, they should keep their heads clear off the water in a manner that allows for a comfortable breathing.

-Some organizations, especially the American Red Cross recommends to have a lifeguard refresher every three months to keep your skills and knowledge keen and sharp.
+Some organizations, especially the New York State Department of Health recommends to have a lifeguard refresher every three months to keep your skills and knowledge keen and sharp.
 This refresher materials are often provided free of charge to those who wants to have it.
 It demonstrates the standard knowledge and accepted emergency practices.

 If you have not acquired a lifeguard certification yet, join the lifeguard training class and you will be taught hands-on skills and comprehension of written exams.
 The only requirement for the lifeguard training is you must be at least 15 or 16 years old, and you must pass the pre-course swimming skills.